alexandreseris/job_lookup/README.md

 ## Todo

+- On parent entities, add link to the childrens (contact and job applications links on company for instance)

 - The selection of relations is badly implemented
   - On the event component, the contact select must be filtered by company (same applies to the job application)